Gh0stAn0n/vpnip/README.md

 ### requirement

-must download first OpenVPN, to do so type:
+must download OpenVPN first, to do so type:

 └─$ sudo apt install openvpn